badlogic/dos-dev-template/README.md

 ```

 The `download-tools.sh` script will download everything you need to start developing for DOS.

+> Note: On Linux, you need to install the following packages using your distribution's package manager: `libncurses5 libfl-dev libslirp-dev libfluidsynth-dev`

 Once complete, open the `dos-dev-template/` folder in Visual Studio Code.